Pozzoooo/teamwork/readme.md

 #### Login
 I have also ignored the login flow, credentials are hardcoded in the app.

+#### Networking
+Pull to refresh usually is a good idea as well as network aware sync adapter.

+### Tablet
+Even though I have created with support, I haven't tested on it.

+### Integration test
+They need to be isolated, a gradle task, folder and packages could handle that.

 #### What else?
 There are a few "todo" around the code with other minor improvements.